-Parent/Family Caregiver Orientation
+Family Orientation

-Parent/Family Caregiver Orientation is a time to gather as a community to introduce to the ECL, program staff, curriculum, and daily routines.
-The ECL Director leads the initial presentation and overview of the site.
+Family Orientation is a time to gather (virtually) as a community to introduce to the ECLS, program staff, curriculum, and daily routines.
+The ECLS Director leads the initial presentation and overview of the site.
 Families then meet with the other families of their classroom cohort.
 This portion of the meeting is conducted by CDDL/Program Coordinator and Lead Teacher(s).
 As a way to establish the classroom community, staff leads families through a "get to know you" activity.
 They then provide a detailed overview of individual classroom design, implementation, and evaluation.
 With the remaining time, families are encouraged to ask questions.
-Dependent on campus guidelines and ECL leadership, this meeting may be conducted via Zoom.